ionos-cloud/ionosctl/docs/commands/snapshot/README.md

 ## Description

-The sub-command of `ionosctl snapshot` allows you to see information about snapshots.
+The sub-command of `ionosctl snapshot` allows you to see information about Snapshots.

 ## Options